GlareDB/glaredb.github.io/README.md

   - `build-essential` APT package for debian and Ubuntu
 - `make`

+In addition to the documentation, we have some optional tooling for static analysis.
+The following are needed:

+- [Node.js LTS]
+- [Yarn]

 Once the above are installed, install [jekyll] and [bundler]:

 ```console